CVC Attendees, thank you for joining us at the 2016 Talbot Informatics Symposium!

 How Can I Join the Conversation?

-Become a member of our growing group of veterinary professionals interested in improving their practice by accessing actionable insights in their clinical data!
+Become a member of our growing group of veterinary professionals interested in improving their practice by promoting industry-wide data standards and accessing actionable insights in their clinical data!

 More ways to participate: